Wireguard

 Retrieve Configuration Files

-- Assumes the client is a Linux server with Docker installed
+- We assume the client server runs Linux with Docker installed.

 root